 Please see Graduate Admissions Requirements (p.
 4848) for details.

-./M.A.
+BA./M.A.
 Admissions Option

 Students matriculated in the Rhode Island College undergraduate justice studies major may apply for a combined B.A./M.A. option.
 Such students will apply after completing 75 credits, including at least 20 credits in courses counted towards the Justice Studies major, and must have a minimum G.P.A. of 3.0.
-Application requirements include all of those listed above; however, the GRE may be waived for B.A./M.A. applicants.
+Application requirements include all of those listed above.
 B.A./M.A. students are permitted to count 9 graduate credits towards their undergraduate requirements.

 COURSE REQUIREMENTS